C2-DPO: Constrained Controlled Direct Preference Optimization: Related Work

 \section{Related Work}

-A few recent papers have presented a unifying perspective on DPO-style algorithms.
-Notably,~\citet{tang2024generalized} presented a generalization of \texttt{DPO} where different supervised learning losses are applied to the difference of implicit rewards, $\big(\hat r(x,y_w) - \hat r(x,y_l)\big)/\beta$.
-In contrast, we make a clear connection between DPO-style algorithms and classification, and also extend our results to lists and auxiliary information.
-A second notable example was to generalize from KL to any f-divergence when measuring the discrepancy between the target and reference model~\cite{han2024f}.
-We also note that the first ingredient of our classification framework, namely $\pi_{\theta}$, was used by~\citet{sharifnassab2024soft} to propose a soft version of \texttt{DPO}.
+A few recent papers have proposed a unifying perspective on DPO-style algorithms.
+Notably,~\citet{tang2024generalized} presented a generalization of \texttt{DPO} where different supervised learning losses are applied to the difference of implicit rewards $\big(\hat r(x,y_w) - \hat r(x,y_l)\big)/\beta$.
+In contrast, we make a clear connection between DPO-style algorithms and classification, and also extend our results to lists and auxiliary information, as do similar efforts by~\citep{su2025reveal, zhao2025rainbow,im2024generalization,yao2025preference}.
+A second notable example was to generalize from KL to any f-divergence when measuring the discrepancy between the target and reference model~\citep{han2024f}.
+We also note that the first ingredient of our classification framework - $\pi_{\theta}$ - was used by~\citet{sharifnassab2024soft} to propose a soft version of \texttt{DPO}.

-As mentioned in Section~\ref{sec:DPO-Pitfall}, earlier works studied the undesirable decrease of the winner probability during training.
-These works explained this phenomenon from different angles, and thus, proposed different losses to address it.
-Here we provide a brief overview of a number of these results, especially those that we experimentally compare against. \citet{smaug} proposed \texttt{DPOP} which addresses the phenomenon by adding the penalty term $\max\big(0,-\hat r(x,y_w)/\beta\big)$ within the log-sigmoid of the \texttt{DPO} loss~\eqref{eq:DPO}. \texttt{DPOP} can also be viewed as \texttt{DPO} with a modified BT model.
-In this sense, it has similarities with the \texttt{$\alpha$-DPO} loss~\cite{AIPO}.
+Earlier work studied the decrease of likelihood during training~\citep{feng2024towards, xie2024minor}, explained this phenomenon from different angles, and proposed different losses to address it.
+Here we provide a brief overview of a number of these results, especially those that we experimentally compare against. \citet{smaug} proposed \texttt{DPOP} which addresses the phenomenon by adding the penalty term $\max(0,-\hat r(x,y_w)/\beta)$ within the log-sigmoid of the \texttt{DPO} loss~\eqref{eq:DPO}. \texttt{DPOP} can also be viewed as \texttt{DPO} with a modified BT model.
+In this sense, it has similarities with the \texttt{$\alpha$-DPO}~\citep{AIPO} (see also \citep{choi2025self,shao2025earlier}).